 'I Couldn't Continue On': A Former Jehovah's Witness On Leaving The Faith

-Growing up as a third-generation Jehovah's Witness, there were certain things Amber Scorah did not question.
+As she grew up as a third-generation Jehovah's Witness, there were certain things Amber Scorah did not question.

 When, as a teenager, the community shunned her and prevented her from participating in her father's funeral, she accepted it as appropriate punishment for having sex with her boyfriend.
 Rather than pulling away at that time, Scorah doubled down.